sph-mn/sph-sp/readme.md

 * linux or compatible (libc)
 * gcc and shell for the provided compile script
 * optional: gnuplot
-* optional: [sph-sc](https://github.com/sph-mn/sph-sc), for development on sph-sp itself or when using sc
+* optional: [sph-sc](https://github.com/sph-mn/sph-sc), for development on sph-sp itself or for writing code in sc

 # setup
-* install dependencies
+* install dependencies as needed
 * execute the following from the project directory

 ```